 Even the constructional design is to be applauded as it facilitates easier access to the toner and drum units.
 Furthermore, clearing the paper jams is a cakewalk with its easy-to-open back panel design.

 One-line monochrome LCDs are very annoying, and the Brother HL-L2350DW has one.
 The viewing angles are also not that great.
-Brother has gone with the crude approach of including physical buttons on its control panel.
-As the buttons are larger, they are easier to press.
+Brother’s control panel has physical buttons, which is an old-fashioned way to do things.
+Because the buttons are larger, they are easier to press.

 Cartridge System